 The academic integrity policy, which applies to all levels of study, sets out the University's approach and defines a common understanding of academic integrity, including on its values and on responsibilities.

-2.4 Maintaining and improving the quality of research degree programmes and taking account of their comments concerning the process and operation of research degree assessment.
+2.4 Maintaining and improving the quality of research degree programmes

 The University ensures that it continues to meet UK quality standards for research degrees and accords with national guidelines.